 their significant strengths and talents.
 The footnote states that all seven of the Christian virtues listed in 2 Peter 1:5-7 are present in her.
 2 Peter 1:9 says that "whoever lacks these qualities is blind, [spiritually] shortsighted ..."

-In order to become fully mature in godly mind and character, Paul teaches us to exercise our faith and diligence to develop these qualities, in the following order, like building blocks:
+In order to become fully mature in godly mind and character, Peter teaches us to exercise our faith and diligence to develop these qualities, in the following order, like building blocks:

 1. Virtue (excellence,